PhantomFury0/JSFighter-Class-/README.md

 <https://github.com/csmith1188/JSFighter-Target->

 if you want to get involved request permission from csmith1188.
 He will answer you in a timely matter.
+If not I'm not sorry.